Walking routes & pedestrian facilities in Randwick

 - Green Walk signal – CROSS WITH CARE - means that you can leave the kerb and continue crossing the road.

-- Flashing Red Don't Walk – DO NOT START TO CROSS - means that you can continue crossing the road, but that you can not leave the kerb to commence crossing the road.
+- Flashing Red Don't Walk – DO NOT START TO CROSS - means that you can finish crossing the road, but you can not leave the kerb to commence crossing the road.

 The timings for the different Walk / Don't Walk phases is consistent across Australia.
 The timing of the Don't Walk phase at each location is individually related to the width of the road which you walk across.
 For example, on a narrower road, following the Walk signal, the Don't Walk 'clearance' signal will not flash for very long.
 Conversely on a wide road the Don't Walk signal will flash for a longer time sufficient for pedestrians to complete the crossing of the road.
-Any concerns about the crossing times at particular location should be referred to RMS.
+Any concerns about the crossing times at particular location should be referred to Transport for NSW.
+Please phone the Service NSW roads customer service line at 132 213.

 Pedestrian refuge islands may be installed on roads to assist pedestrians to cross the road in two stages.
 This allows pedestrians to concentrate on traffic from one direction at a time.
 As refuge islands are not a pedestrian crossing, pedestrians must give way to any traffic and wait for a break before crossing the road.